 At 29, Chen became the youngest attorney to make principal at Fish.
 Chen now serves as the firm’s Global Hiring Principal, managing hiring for the firm’s 12 office across the United States and in Munich, Germany.
 The first minority female attorney to hold this position, Chen plays a leading role in ensuring Fish’s commitment to inclusion and diversity is reflected in the way the firm hires and advances talent.

-Chen, a powerful force in intellectual property law, defends and protects a multitude of technologies in the computer software and hardware, medical device and consumer product fields for global clients like Apple, Microsoft and Adobe Systems Incorporated.
+Chen, a powerful force in intellectual property law, defends and protects a multitude of technologies in the computer software and hardware, medical device and consumer product fields for global clients like Microsoft and Adobe Systems Incorporated.
 She represents clients in trademark, copyright, trade secrets and employment disputes before federal and state courts and the International Trade Commission.

 When selecting BU40 Award honorees, the NAPABA looked for professionals, all under the age of 40, who had exhibited a strong commitment to Asian Pacific American civic and community affairs.